Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 author: Ry Auscitte
 category: systems blog
 comments: true
 description: A registry recovery procedure walk-through.
+Describes internal organization of Windows registry to the extent necessary to understand the recovery procedure and presents a python script implementing it; touches on the subject of VSS operation.
 tags:
     - Windows 10
     - registry